 - Assure that all facilities and equipment are properly maintained and stored.

-- Shoot video and conduct video analysis sessions with participants on a frequent basis.
+- Video and conduct video analysis sessions with participants on a regular basis.

-- If directed by the Head Coach/Supervisor, Conduct athlete goal setting meetings at start of year and review throughout season.
+- Conduct athlete goal setting meetings at the start of the year, review throughout the season, and at the end of the season.

-- Provide positive feedback on a daily basis to participants and if directed by the Head Coach/Supervisor submit written year-end evaluations on each participant.
+- Provide positive feedback on a daily basis to participants and submit written mid-season and year-end evaluations on each participant.

-- Participate in coaches meetings, briefings, and other professional functions as directed by the Head/Lead coach and Program Manager.
+- Participate in coaches meetings, briefings, and other professional functions as directed by Alpine Senior Manager/Director.

 - High school graduate or GED is required.

-- Advanced level skiing skills and knowledge as indicated by demonstration to Head/Lead coach.
-Equivalent to skills required for Level 1 education in US Ski and Snowboard Coaches Education program.
+- Advanced level skiing skills and knowledge as indicated by demonstration to Supervisor/Director.
+Equivalent to skills required for Level 200 education in US Ski and Snowboard Coaches Education program.
+PSIA or equivalent acceptable.